tinkrelectronic/fritzing-app/build.md

 + zlib, quazip and clipper edit the PRI files and swap LIB comments (#)
-+ You can of course use another Qt version if you wish.

 ## Build
 + Open the pheonix.pro project file in QT creator